Pain & Injury · 關

 Releases the source

-Needling around the joint and its supporting muscles improves circulation and reduces the inflammation driving the ache.
+Needling around the joint and the muscles that support it improves circulation and calms the inflammation that's driving the ache.

 Calms the nerve

-Acupuncture modulates the pain pathway, one of its most evidence-supported effects, easing arthritis pain without medication.
+Acupuncture quiets the pain pathway, one of its most evidence-supported effects, which eases arthritis pain without medication.

 Restores movement

-We keep the joint moving with gentle, appropriate strengthening so stiffness doesn't take hold.
+We keep the joint moving with gentle strengthening that fits where you're at, so the stiffness doesn't get a chance to settle in.

 What to expect